 In addition, each Fund bears other fees and expenses that are not covered by the Supervision and Administration Agreement, which may vary and will affect the total expense ratio of a Fund, such as taxes, brokerage fees, commissions and other transaction expenses, interest and extraordinary expenses (such as litigation and indemnification expenses).
+In addition, the Global X MSCI Greece ETF may pay asset-based custodial fees that are not covered by the Supervision and Administration Agreement.
 The Adviser may earn a profit on the Management Fee paid by the Funds.
-Also, the Adviser, and not the shareholders of the Funds, would benefit from any price decreases in third-party services, including decreases resulting from an increase in net assets.
+Also, the Adviser, and not shareholders of the Funds, would benefit from any price decreases in third-party services, including decreases resulting from an increase in net assets.